mabrarov/ansible_vars_test/README.md

 1. Docker Engine is installed and running.
 1. Docker client is installed and configured to communicate with Docker Engine.
-1. Repository is cloned into `/home/user/ansible_vars_test` directory on Docker host.
+1. Current directory is directory on Docker host where this repository is cloned into `$(pwd)` directory on Docker host.

 # Ansible vars inheritance and overriding